woosi8/css_compilation/Grid/readme.md

 ## Introduction

-Set display:grid in parent class(band)
+Solving Problems With CSS Grid and Flexbox: The Card UI i Set display:grid in parent class(band)
 Set display:flex in children class(card)
 Grid is a easy way to set for responsible web